 g: game, get, go.

-- c: voiceless, vocal cords do not vibrate during the articulation of the consonant;
+- c is voiceless, so the vocal cords do not vibrate during the articulation of the consonant;

-- g: voiced, vocal cords vibrate during the articulation of the consonant.
+- g is voiced, so the vocal cords vibrate during the articulation of the consonant.